Battle of Arnhem: Day 2 – Monday 18 September

-As the second day dawned, the 9th SS Panzer Division continued to reinforce the German blocking line.
+The 9th SS Panzer Division continued to reinforce the German blocking line.
 Krafft's unit withdrew overnight and joined Spindler's line, coming under his command.
-Spindler's force was now becoming so large as more men and units arrived at the new front, that he was forced to split it into two battle groups: Kampfgruppen Allworden and Harder.
-The defensive line now blocked the entire western side of Arnhem and had just closed the gap exploited by Frost alongside the river the previous evening.

-Overnight, the 1st and 3rd Parachute battalions had skirted as far south as 2nd Parachute Battalion's original Lion route, hoping to follow them into Arnhem centre.
+Spindler's force was now becoming so large as more men and units arrived at the new front, that he was forced to split it into battle groups Kampfgruppen Allworden and Harder.
+The defensive line now blocked the western side of Arnhem and had just closed the gap exploited by Frost along the river the previous evening.
+Overnight, the 1st and 3rd Parachute Battalions had skirted as far south as 2nd Parachute Battalion's original Lion route, hoping to follow them into Arnhem centre.
 They approached the German line on the outskirts of the town before light and for several hours attempted to fight through the German positions.
-Spindler's force—being continually reinforced—was too strong to penetrate, and by 10:00 the British advance was stopped.
-A more coordinated attack followed in the afternoon, but it too was repulsed.
-Urquhart attempted to return to his Divisional Headquarters at Oosterbeek but became cut off and was forced to take shelter in a Dutch family's loft with two fellow officers.
-Lathbury was injured and also forced into hiding.
+Spindler's force – being continually reinforced – was too strong to penetrate and by 10:00 the British advance was stopped.
+A more coordinated attack followed in the afternoon but it too was repulsed.
+Urquhart attempted to return to his divisional headquarters at Oosterbeek but became cut off and was forced to take shelter in a Dutch family's loft with two other officers.
+Lathbury was wounded and also forced into hiding.

-At the road bridge, German forces of the 9th SS had quickly surrounded Frost's battalion, cutting them off from the rest of the division.
+At the road bridge, troops of the 9th SS Panzer Division had quickly surrounded the 2nd Battalion, cutting them off from the rest of the division.
 At around 09:00, the 9th SS Reconnaissance Battalion headed back toward Arnhem from south of the river, having concluded that it was not needed at Nijmegen.
-Though aware of the British troops at the bridge, it attempted to cross by force.
-In the resultant two-hour battle, it was beaten back with heavy losses; 12 out of the battalion's 22 armored vehicles involved in the assault were destroyed or knocked out and its commanding officer, Viktor Gräbner, was killed in action.
-German attacks carried on around the British perimeter at the Arnhem bridge for the rest of the day, but the British continued to hold.
+Aware of the British troops at the bridge, the battalion tried to rush it.
+In a two-hour battle, the battalion was repulsed with many losses; twelve of the 22 armoured vehicles in the attack were destroyed or knocked out and over 70 men killed including its commanding officer, Viktor Gräbner.
+German attacks on the British at the Arnhem bridge continued for the rest of the day but the British held on.

-At the landing zones, Urquhart's Chief of Staff Lt.
-Col Charles Mackenzie informed Brigadier Hicks that, in Urquhart's and Lathbury's absence, he was acting divisional commander.
-Mackenzie also advised him to send one of his units – the South Staffords (which was not complete and was awaiting its full complement of men in the second lift) — to Arnhem to help with the advance to the bridge.
-The South Staffords departed in the morning and linked up with the 1st Parachute Battalion in the late afternoon.
+At the landing zones, Urquhart's Chief of Staff, Lieutenant Colonel Charles Mackenzie, told Hicks that, in Urquhart's and Lathbury's absence, he was acting divisional commander.
+Mackenzie also advised him to send one of his units – the South Staffords (which was not complete and was awaiting its full complement of men in the second lift) – to Arnhem to help with the advance to the bridge.
+The South Staffords departed in the morning and joined the 1st Parachute Battalion in the late afternoon.